The-Swarm-Corporation/swarms.md/README.md

     efficiently and effectively by the appropriate agents.
 ```

-**Use Case**: Complex project management, research coordination, quality assurance workflows
+**Use Case**: Complex project management, research coordination, quality assurance workflows, enterprise architecture planning, regulatory compliance management

 ### 4. Mixture of Agents

 A mixture of agents approach combines multiple agents' outputs to create a comprehensive solution.
+This pattern leverages the collective intelligence of multiple specialized agents to provide holistic analysis and recommendations.

 ```yaml
 agents: